Jane abandoned by her mother.

 Her mother turned and looked at her.
 "Not those bloody things," she said loudly.
 "Where's the cotton gloves?"

-Jane gave her mother a smile, but the woman just stared back at her and gave a deep sigh.
+Jane smiled at her mother, but the woman just stared back at her and gave a deep sigh.
 "What the hell, I suppose you can wear them if you want to," she said and walked back over to tie the bonnet ribbon under Jane's chin.

 They were soon sitting on the top deck of the trolley bus.
 It was a long journey and Jane sat quietly looking out through the window.
 She had never been on such a journey and she wondered what sort of adventure they were going on, realising she was not going to start her time at school just yet.
 She remembered the previous night lying in her converted cot listening to her mother shouting and arguing with her uncle.
 She wondered if today's outing was anything to do with their argument because she heard them mention her name a few times.